Home » Dead Pixel on TV

 How to Check a TV Screen

-Considering that most defects appear at the production stage, dead pixels can be detected on a TV screen as early as when it is bought in a store.
+Since most defects appear in production, dead pixels can be detected on a TV screen as early as when bought in a store.

 To check a TV for dead pixels in a store or at home, you can download checking pictures of the required resolution (Full HD or 4K) from the Internet.
 Save them on a USB flash drive and connect it to the TV receiver.
 Show the images from the flash drive on the screen, view the checking pictures individually, and visually look for dead pixels from close range.